-When shopping at the grocery store, I rely on the Dirty Dozen and Clean 15 lists to help me decide which produce to buy organic.
+When shopping at the grocery store, I rely on the Dirty Dozen and Clean 15 lists to help me decide which produce to buy organic and where I can save money buying conventional.

-- Dirty Dozen: These fruits and veggies are most likely to contain pesticide residues.
-If you want to reduce your exposure, opt for organic versions of these.
-The 2024 Dirty Dozen includes strawberries, spinach, kale, grapes, and peaches.
+Dirty Dozen: These fruits and veggies are most likely to contain pesticide residues.
+If you want to reduce your exposure, buy organic versions of these whenever possible.

-- Clean 15: On the other hand, the Clean 15 list includes produce that tends to have the least pesticide residues.
-You can feel more confident buying conventional versions of these.
-In 2024, the Clean 15 includes avocados, sweet corn, pineapples, onions, and cabbage.
+Clean 15: These have the least pesticide residues.
+You can feel confident buying conventional versions of these.

 By following these lists, you can make smarter choices about when to invest in organic produce.
 It’s all about balancing your budget, supporting small farms, and making health-conscious decisions.

-Note: One key factor is how the food was grown.
-Many small farms use organic practices but haven’t gone through the expensive certification process.
+A note on small farms: Many small farms use organic practices but haven’t gone through the expensive certification process.
 If you’re shopping at a farmer’s market, don’t hesitate to ask farmers about their growing practices.
-I’ll often buy produce from small farms—even if it’s on the Dirty Dozen—if they follow organic methods but aren’t certified yet.
+I’ll often buy produce from small farms, even if it’s on the Dirty Dozen, if they follow organic methods but aren’t certified yet.

 Here are the most up-to-date Dirty Dozen and Clean 15 lists: